 Goal-Set.
-Sometimes people lack the experience to understand the importance of setting goals or the expertise to establish specific, achievable, and realistic goals.
-Mentors must help their protégés understand why goals are important; establish short- and long-term goals that are specific, achievable, and realistic; and be available to assist them in achieving their goals.
+Sometimes people lack the experience to understand the importance of setting goals or the expertise to establish Specific, Measurable, Achievable, Realistic, and Time-bound goals.
+Mentors must help their protégés understand why goals are important; establish short- and long-term goals that are Specific, Measurable, Achievable, Realistic, and Time-bound; and be available to assist them in achieving their goals.